 The British Red Cross recognises that refugee family reunion is a complex process - whether identifying and collecting necessary documentation, planning trips to embassies across borders, or convincing the UK government that the people abroad applying for reunion really are family.
-We also recognise family reunion as a right entitled to people granted refugee or humanitarian protection status.
+We also recognise family reunion as a right entitled to people granted protection status.